cwalsh24/Deque-Toolkit/README.md

 ## How We Shared Work
 * We had to work on the project whenever possible to get it done.
-* Connor began the project and Kyle heavily revised it towards the end.
+* The code was written by Connor and Kyle.
 Isacc commented some of the code and brainstormed.